2018 Honda Ridgeline

 - For 2-wheel drive, you have 19-City and 26-Highway.

-- And when you’re in all-wheel drive you’re expecting to get 18-City and 25-Highway.
+- And when you’re in the all-wheel-drive you’re expecting to get 18-City and 25-Highway.

 The RTL-E that I drove, is only available in all-wheel drive and I have to say that I couldn’t tell I was driving an all-wheel-drive vehicle at all.

-Sometimes, especially around tight corners, on dry pavement you can feel all-wheel-drive transmissions in action.
+Sometimes, especially around tight corners, on the dry pavement, you can feel all-wheel-drive transmissions in action.

 I couldn’t tell at all.
 I had to ask Brian Luey, halfway through the afternoon, if I was driving a 2-wheel or all-wheel-drive version.